 The Articles of Incorporation contain a provision that eliminates, to the extent currently allowed under the MBCA, the personal monetary liability of a director to CDI and its shareholders for breach of his fiduciary duty of care as a director, except in certain circumstances.
 If a director were to breach the duty of care in performing his duties as a director, neither the Company nor its shareholders could recover monetary damages from the director, and the only course of action available to the Company's shareholders would be equitable remedies, such as an action to enjoin or rescind a transaction involving a breach of the fiduciary duty of care.
-To the extent certain claims against directors are limited to equitable remedies, this provision of the Articles of Incorporation may reduce the likelihood of derivative litigation and may discourage shareholders or management from initiating litigation against directors for breach of their duty of care.
-Additionally, equitable remedies may not be effective in many situations.
+To the extent certain claims against directors are limited to equitable remedies, this provision of the Articles of Incorporation may reduce the likelihood of derivative litigation and may discourage shareholders or management from initiating litigation emedies may not be effective in many situations.
 If a shareholder's only remedy is to enjoin the completion of the Board of Directors' action, this remedy would be ineffective if the shareholder does not become aware of a transaction or event until after it has been completed.
 In such a situation, such shareholder would not have effective remedy against the directors.